The King of Snack Foods: Popcorn

 Most bags contain 29 grams fat and 8.5 grams trans fats for plain and the sweet varieties pack in even more calories with added sugar.
 When choosing microwave popcorn, consider choosing 100 calorie single serving bags and 94 percent fat-free with less than .5 grams of saturated fat for 5 cups and no partially hydrogenated oil.

 Or consider skipping the convenience of microwave popcorn and get whole grain goodness from air popped popcorn.
 Air popped popcorn delivers the goods with none of the fat and just 31 calories per cup.
 When oil-popped, it contains only 55 calories per cup.
 Even drizzled lightly with butter, it’s only 90 to 120 calories per cup.

 Pop it yourself and go lightly on the salt.
 Start with ¼ cup kernels in a plain paper bag with a teaspoon of vegetable oil; fold over twice and secure with tape.
-Lay the bag down in the microwave and pop for 2-3 minutes.
+Lay the bag down in the microwave and pop for 2 to 3 minutes.
 Or use the same ingredients in a pot on medium high heat; shake continuously until popping ceases.
 Keep the lid on: popcorn kernels can pop up to three feet in the air!

 Jazz up your popcorn with:

 - A sprinkle of chili powder and lime juice

 - Roasted chickpeas or nuts

 - Parmesan cheese and fresh rosemary